nbc270/PUI2018_nbc270/HW4_nbc270/CitibikeReview_sz2404.md

 ### c. chose an appropriate test to test _H0_ given the type of data, and the question asked.

 The idea focuses on comparing the means of two groups, female and male riders.
-I think Student's T can be used for testing to measure the distance/differences between two groups' means and distribution.
+I think the Z-test (paired data) can be used for testing to measure the distance/differences between two groups' means and distribution (each sample has over 30 observations).
+The Z-test can also compare the mean of female and male groups to all the riders in January (including no gender records).

 ## Comments, Statistical Test, and Suggestions